-Topeak’s Turbo Morph Digital is pretty massive, but was also the fastest to fully inflate a tire.
+Topeak’s Turbo Morph Digital pump is pretty massive, but was also the fastest to fully inflate a tire.
 The mount replacing an entire bottle cage was a bit frustrating, but that was soon forgotten when inflating a plus tire on the side of a trail.

-Lastly, the Lezyne Micro Floor Drive Digital offers the perfect compromise between size and performance.
+Lastly, the Lezyne Micro Floor Drive Digital pump offers the perfect compromise between size and performance.
 It is a bit pricey, but the quality of the pump is immediately apparent.